 Head of School therefore needs to advise the Head of IS&T on access and provide a risk assessment and method statements for the research.
+Approved by The University of Bolton Executive Board Date: 19th February 00.10

 5. Related Policies and Procedures